-Parent surveys should be conducted at the whole-school level as opposed to the teacher level, meaning parent feedback will be aggregated at the school level.
+Parent surveys should be conducted at the whole-school level as opposed to the teacherlevel, meaning parent feedback will be aggregated at the school level.
 This is to ensure adequate response rates from parents.

-Parent surveys must be administered in a way that allows parents to feel comfortable providing feedback without fear of retribution.
-Surveys should be confidential, and survey responses should not be tied to parents' names.
+Parent surveys must be administered in a way which allows parents to feel comfortable providing feedback with limited reason to fear retribution.
+Surveys should be confidential and survey responses should not be tied to parents' names.
 The parent survey should be administered every spring and trends analyzed from year to year.
+The CSDE has recommended survey instruments as part of SEED which will be used, for the most part, in Thomaston.

-The school will work closely with teachers to select the survey and interpret results.
+Administrators are encouraged to work closely with teachers to select the survey and interpret results.
 Parent representatives may be included in the process.
-Parent surveys must be valid (that is, the instrument measures what it is intended to measure) and reliable (that is, the use of the instrument is consistent among those using it and is consistent over time).
+Parent surveys deployed should be valid (i.e., the instrument measures what it is intended to measure) and reliable (i.e., the use of the instrument is consistent among those using it and is consistent over time).